 Getting too little protein (protein deficiency)

 Protein deficiency means not getting enough protein in your diet.
 Protein deficiency is rare in Australia, as the Australian diet generally includes far more protein than we actually need.
 However, protein deficiency may occur in people with special requirements, such as older people and people following strict vegetarian or vegan diets.

 - wasting and shrinkage of muscle tissue

-- anaemia (the blood’s inability to deliver sufficient oxygen to the cells, usually caused by dietary deficiencies such as lack of iron)
+- (the blood’s inability to deliver sufficient oxygen to the cells, usually caused by dietary deficiencies such as lack of iron)